Background pattern

 • buprenorphine (used to treat opioid addiction and pain)

-Pregnancy and breastfeeding
+Pregnancy and breast-feeding

-EVOTAZ should not be used during pregnancy, as the levels of the medicine in your blood may be lower during pregnancy and may not be high enough to control HIV.
+EVOTAZ should not be used during pregnancy, because the levels of the medicine in your blood may be lower during pregnancy and may not be high enough to control HIV.
 Your doctor may prescribe different medicines if you become pregnant while taking EVOTAZ.

 Driving and using machines

-3. How to Take EVOTAZ
+3. How to take EVOTAZ

 If you take more EVOTAZ than you should